CPBL Foreign Players Updates Volume #58

 Lamigo Monkeys News: Luke Heimlich

-The Lamigo Monkeys caused quite a huge stir in Taiwan yesterday, with the announcement of signing a convicted child molester Luke Heimlich.
+The Lamigo Monkeys caused quite a stir in Taiwan yesterday with the announcement of their signing of a convicted child molester Luke Heimlich.
 After the immediate public backlash against the baseball team, the CPBL stepped in and terminated Heimlich’s contract.

-[Update #1 August 7th, 6pm] The league now saying Heimlich’s case will be under further review, should the Monkeys can provide the documents that support Heimlich’s innocence, the league will approve the contract.
+[Update #1: August 7th, 6 pm] The league is now saying that Heimlich’s case will be further reviewed.
+Should the Monkeys provide documents that support Heimlich’s innocence, the league will approve the contract.

-[Update #2 August 10th] After further reviewing the case, the league have officially rejected the contract of Luke Heimlich based on article 94 of the Players Misconduct Acts.
+[Update #2: August 10th] After further review of the case, the league has officially rejected Luke Heimlich’s contract based on Article 94 of the Players Misconduct Acts.

-The signing of the 22-year-old sex offender came out of no where.
-Around 2pm, the Monkeys posted the news about the signing of the Oregon State University left-handed pitcher Luke Heimlich on their Facebook page.
+The signing of the 22-year-old sex offender came out of nowhere.
+At around 2 pm, the Monkeys posted the news about signing the Oregon State University’s left-handed pitcher Luke Heimlich on their Facebook page.

-In four seasons with the Oregon States University, Heimlich posted a combined record of 36 wins, 13 losses and a 2.49 ERA.
-He is currently the OSU’s all-time strikeout leader with 385 strikeouts.
-The talented lefty have been named Pac-12 pitcher of the year award in 2017 and 2018.
+In his four seasons with the Oregon States University, Heimlich posted a combined record of 36 wins, 13 losses, and a 2.49 ERA.
+He is currently OSU’s all-time strikeout leader with 385 strikeouts.
+The talented lefty was awarded the Pac-12 pitcher of the year award in 2017 and 2018.

 “We have been tracking Luke Heimlich for some time now,” said the Monkeys’ general manager 劉玠廷 (Justin Liu).
-“We even received letters of recommendations from the Oregon States University and the MLB teams”
+“We have even received letters of recommendations from the Oregon States University and an MLB team”

-Liu also mentioned that Heimlich is a potential first round draft pick candidate in the MLB draft.
-It is unfortunate for someone of his calibre is unable to showcase his talent.
+Liu also mentioned that Heimlich is a potential first-round draft pick candidate in the MLB draft.
+It is unfortunate that someone of his calibre will be unable to showcase his talent.

-The Monkeys general manager did not disclosed whether the Lamigo Monkeys are aware of Heimlich’s background prior to the signing.
+The Monkeys’ general manager did not disclose whether the Lamigo Monkeys were aware of Heimlich’s background prior to the signing.

-*Note: This MLB team turns out to be the Kansas City Royals.
+*Note: This unnamed MLB team turned out to be the Kansas City Royals.

 Heimlich’s Child Molestation Charges

-Despite possess all the tools to becomes the first round draft pick in the MLB, Heimlich went undrafted for two straight years.
+Despite possessing all the tools to become a first-round draft pick in the MLB, Heimlich went undrafted for two straight years.

 Taiwanese Community Reactions: The Backlash

-It took exactly one minute before people from Taiwan’s online baseball community to recognised the name Luke Heimlich.
-And within an hour, the news about the Monkeys have signed a child molester have hit all the Taiwanese major media outlets.
+It took exactly one minute for people from Taiwan’s online baseball community to recognise Luke Heimlich.
+And within an hour, the news that the Monkeys had signed a child molester had hit all of the major Taiwanese media outlets.

-Apart from the huge backlash in the media front, the Monkeys also took a beating on the social media.
-Angry fans flooded to the Monkeys Facebook page leaving hundreds of messages criticising the team for having the lack of common sense when signing new players.
+Apart from the huge backlash on the media front, the Monkeys also took a beating on social media.
+Angry fans flooded the Monkeys’ Facebook page leaving hundreds of messages criticising the team for their lack of common sense when signing new players.

-Instead of making an official statement, the Monkeys front office did the most cowardly thing.
-They played dead, refused to comments on the issue, and started deleting all the negative messages on their Facebook page.
+Instead of making an official statement, the Monkeys’ front office did the most cowardly thing.
+They went silent, refused to comment on the issue, and started deleting all of the negative messages from their Facebook page.

-On August 7th, 4pm, two hours after the initial signing announcement, the CPBL official released the following statement.
+On August 7th, at 4 pm, two hours after the initial signing announcement, the CPBL official released the following statement:

-Around 6pm, the league followed up with a much tougher and strong statement.
+At around 6 pm, the league followed up with a much tougher and stronger statement:

 By signing Heimlich, the Monkeys have damaged the league’s public image.
-Therefore, the league demand the Monkeys to terminate Heimlich’s contract immediately.
-The CPBL has a zero tolerance policy on this type of issues.
+Therefore, the league demands that the Monkeys terminate Heimlich’s contract immediately.
+The CPBL has a zero tolerance policy on this type of issue.

-Around 6.30pm, the league back-peddled and changed its tone dramatically.
-While it still relaying the same message, but left some wiggle rooms for the Monkeys to appeal the case.
+At around 6:30 pm, the league back-peddled and dramatically changed its tone.
+While still relaying the same message, it left some wiggle room for the Monkeys to appeal the case.

-The league added another point to their previous statement, stating the case is currently under review.
-Should the Monkeys can provide sufficient enough of evidences to prove that Luke Heimlich is innocent, the league will approve of his contract.
+The league added another point to their previous statement, by noting that the case is currently under review.
+Should the Monkeys provide sufficient evidence to prove Luke Heimlich’s innocence, the league would approve his contract.